soulatcrossroad/dawnscribbler.github.io/_posts/2019-02-05-dead-end-is-not-the-end.md

 (Psalms 22:25)*

-*“Go in peace, and be healed of your disease… The child is not dead but sleeping… “.* If our lives – our circumstances – have not ended in Jesus, then it is not the end.
+*“Go in peace, and be healed of your disease… The child is not dead but sleeping…”.* If our lives – our circumstances – have not ended in Jesus, then it is not the end.